Welcome to the studio

 30-minute

-A choice suggested primarily for beginners, a 30-minute voice or piano lesson will include a brief warm up, and working on a single song along with some possible music theory.
+Primarily for beginners, a 30-minute voice or piano lesson will include a brief warm up, and working on a single song and music theory.

 Rates & Studio